 For this reason, I have spent the past week or two (at the time of this post) to improving my knowledge of relational databases, and more specifically finally learning SQL.
 SQL has its origins at IBM where the motivation was to “manipulate and retrieve data stored in IBM’s original quasirelational database management system”.
 Over the years, the language has grown to be extremely useful and powerful with several different variants now available that differ in syntax and a few other aspects.

-With the importance of SQL highlighted, it is time to take a look at how one can run SQL queries within python and finally converting the retrieved data to the familiar DataFrame format.
+With the importance of SQL highlighted, it is time to take a look at how one can run SQL queries within python and finally converting the retrieved data to the familiar DataFrame

 Required Libraries

-This blog post uses sqlite3, the python SQL interface that comes with the standard lib and pandas (1.3.4), the most popular data analysis library.
+(1.3.4), the most popular data analysis library.
 First, we import these as required

 import sqlite3